Nyae44/Nyae44/README.md

 - 👋 Hi, I’m @Nyae44
-- 👀 I’m interested in buildimg mobile applications
+- 👀 I’m interested in building mobile applications
 - 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on mobile app projects
 - 📫 How to reach me @__nyae on twitter